-Some product development team think usability testing a waste of time.
+Some website and product development teams think usability testing a waste of time.
 But never after they’ve done it.

-Other product research methods are about ‘how many’ or ‘desirable features’ but usability tests if your offer meets users’ needs.
+Other research methods are about ‘how many’ (market size) or ‘future desirable features’ but usability tests if your offer meets users’ needs.
 Doing usability ‘face to face’ gives an unparalleled opportunity to understand ‘why’ customers are doing what they do.

 Step By Step Guide On ‘How To’ Do Face to Face Usability Testing